catay/OneVsOne/README.txt

 example directory.

-The main purpose of the ini file is to make the plug-in more customizable and to avoid harcoded uglyness.
+The main purpose of the ini file is to make the plug-in more customizable and to avoid hardcoded uglyness.

 A INI configuration file has 4 sections which each hold different parameters and values :